Posted March 15, 2016

 The home improvement retailer will set up a $13 million fund to reimburse shoppers for out-of-pocket losses, and spend at least $6.5 million to fund 1-1/2 years of cardholder identity protection services.”

-“The W-2 tax documents of several thousand current and former employees of data storage company Seagate ended up in the hands of fraudsters after an employee fell victim to a phishing attack.
+“The W-2 tax documents of several thousand current and former employees of data storage company Seagate ended up in the hands of fraudsters after an employee fell victim to a Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attack.

 Seagate confirmed to SecurityWeek that the 2015 W-2 tax form information for current and former employees based in the United States was sent to an “unauthorized party” in response to a phishing scam.
 The company noted that only tax information for the year 2015 was exposed in the breach that came to light on March 1.”